AdobeDocs/campaign-web.en/help/adoption/get-started/overview.md

   ![](../../v8/email/assets/full-email-2.png){zoomable="yes"}

   It provides variant of email templates and generates and re-generates images.
-Learn more about the AI Assistant - Content Accelerator in [this section](../../v8/email/generative-content.md).
+Learn more about the AI Assistant in [this section](../../v8/email/generative-content.md).
 Adobe Campaign v8 has AI assistant available for [Email](../../v8/email/generative-content.md), [SMS](../../v8/email/generative-sms.md), and [Push](../../v8/email/generative-push.md).

 * **Upgraded SMS infrastructure - SMS v2.0**